davidbrochart/wiredb/wires/websocket/README.md

-# Wire for a WebSocket
+# Wire for communicating over WebSocket